Cyclists Enjoy the Best of Three Worlds on Beech

 Cyclists looking for the most extreme challenge can enter the Beech Mountain Metric.
 This timed ride takes place each May and is a classic mountain metric century that finishes in the town of Beech Mountain after a grueling 8,000 feet of total elevation gain.
 For details on the Beech Mountain Metric ride, please click here.

-Cross Country Mountain Biking - The Emerald Outback @ Beech Mountain features eight-plus miles of trails that range in elevation from 4,700-5,400 feet, giving the park the distinction of being among the highest such venues on the East Coast.
+Cross Country Mountain Biking – The Emerald Outback @ Beech Mountain features about seven miles of trails that range in elevation from 4,700-5,400 feet, giving the park the distinction of being among the highest such venues on the East Coast.
 There’s a nice combination of single track, double track and gravel road trails traversing the mountaintop, all accessible from a trail head in the town of Beech Mountain and a second trailhead at the end of North Pinnacle Ridge Road.

 The Emerald Outback hosted USA Cycling’s Collegiate Mtn Biking National Championships in 2013 and 2014, and several trails were rebuilt and redesigned in the fall of 2014.
 For a free trail map or more info, visit the Emerald Outback website.